rubyforgood/shelter-assist/README.md

   * `brew services start mailhog`

-3. This will launch Mailhog and restart it at login.
-If you don't need a background service, in the console you can just run:

-  * `mailhog`

-4. After sending an e-mail locally in a test environment, visit the following link:
+3. After sending an e-mail locally in a test environment, visit the following link:

   * `http://localhost:8025/`

-Fin
+4. To stop Mailhog use:

+  * `brew services stop mailhog`